MrItzreal/mongodb-crash-2024/NOTES.md

 ### Important Notes

-A. You can also download the extension for MongoDB on VS Code which allows connection to MongoDB & Atlas.
+1. You can also download the extension for MongoDB on VS Code which allows connection to MongoDB & Atlas.
-B. If a collection doesn't exist, MongoDB will automatically create it for you when you execute the insertOne() command.
+2. If a collection doesn't exist, MongoDB will automatically create it for you when you execute the insertOne() command.
-C. When using the "use" command, MongoDB will not implicitly create a database if it doesn't exist.
+3. When using the "use" command, MongoDB will not implicitly create a database if it doesn't exist.
 You will need to explicitly create the database or perform an operation like an "insert".
-D. MongoDB adds an ID automatically to data submitted.
+4. MongoDB adds an ID automatically to data submitted.
-E. find({query},{projection}): these are two optional parameters and based on arguments you can retrieve documents from a collection.
+5. find({query},{projection}): these are two optional parameters and based on arguments you can retrieve documents from a collection.
 "Query" is similar to WHERE in SQL and "Projection" to SELECT in SQL.
 If you omit query/projection, it defaults to an empty object {}.
-F. What IF you are working with a large collection and you happen to have duplicate names?
+6. What IF you are working with a large collection and you happen to have duplicate names?
 Simple, each document within a collection has its own unique ID.
 You can "update" using the ID of the document: db.students.updateOne({_id: ObjectId('66e2faa5ff86f6acc77c9ea3')},{$set:{fullTime:false}}).